 A Red Herring and a Fine Kettle of Fish: Idioms and History

-Idioms are interesting devices that add colour to language, although they can make English hard to learn.
-An idiom is a word or phrase which has a meaning different from its literal one.
-For example, if I say that something is a red herring, I generally don't mean that it's a herring that is red in colour.
+Idioms are intriguing devices that add color to language but can sometimes make English hard to learn.
+An idiom is a word or phrase that has a meaning different from its literal one.
+For example, if I say that something is a red herring, I generally don't mean that it's a herring that is red in color.
 If I say that something is a fine kettle of fish, I'm usually not admiring fish inside a tea kettle.
 Interestingly, though, when the origin of some idioms is explored, including the two fish idioms that I've just mentioned, a literal or logical explanation is discovered.

 A Smelly Fish

 A red herring doesn't exist in nature.
 A fresh herring has a silvery sheen on its outer surface and white flesh underneath.
-The fish turns red when soaked in brine and then smoked.
+The fish turns red, orange-red, or red-brown when soaked in brine and then smoked.
 Both its taste and its smell become much stronger during this process.

 A popular type of red herring in present day Britain as well as in the Britain of the past is the kipper.
 Kippers are traditionally eaten for breakfast or for a special tea (late afternoon meal).

 A long salting and smoking period is needed to turn a herring red.
 One company states that the process requires two to three weeks of soaking in brine followed by two to three weeks of smoking.
 In order to shorten this lengthy procedure, commercially produced kippers often contain artificial color.